A Secret Told by Objects

 Overview

-Noon is an interactive installation using real objects and physical space to convey a narrative.
+Noon is an interactive installation using real objects to convey a narrative.
 Common objects are repurposed as gaming interfaces, their existing affordances re-imagined as part of the interaction and their significance strengthened in the eyes of the player.

 The player takes on the task of unveiling the origins of a tragic fire that long ago claimed the lives of the Novak family.
 All that remains from the tragedy are some objects miraculously salvaged from the family’s manor.
 They are the sole remaining witnesses of the demise of the Novaks and they alone hold the key to the mistery, in the form of memories.
-In order to access and read these memories the player must make use of special tools: the Gauntlet and Tome.
+In order to access and read these memories the player must make use of a special bracer: the Gauntlet.

-By touching or holding the objects and performing different gestures, memories are uncovered and navigated throughout a limited span of time preceding the fire.
-The player pieces together an ambiguous narrative, at times actively confronting a physical manifestation of the most painful impressions in the form of poltergeist.
+By touching or holding the objects and performing different gestures, memories are uncovered and navigated throughout a limited span of time preceding the event.
+The player pieces together an ambiguous narrative, at times actively confronting a physical manifestation of the most painful memories in the form of poltergeist.

 The Story